emawind84/safezone-torch-plugin/README.md

 1. Place the zip into the `Plugins` folder of Torch

 2. When starting Torch the first time, a configuration file will be generated, you can change some settings there, there is no GUI at the moment.
-The file will be created in the `Instance` folder under the name `SafeZoneConfig.cfg`.
+The file will be created in the `Instance` folder under the name `SafeZone.cfg`.

 3. In the game, build a Safe Block on the grid where you want to activate the protection, the block doesn't need zone chips to works.